Full dating profile rebuild in three days.

 What if it rains?

-Then we move the photoshoot indoors.
-I always have a backup plan for inclement weather.
-For an example, see my list of indoor shooting spots in Austin.
+We either reschedule or move the photoshoot indoors, depending on how many days are going to be rainy.
+I always have a backup plan for a single rainy day; for example, see my list of indoor shooting spots in Austin.

 Do you only photograph men?